 Laodiceans and the Mystery

-Notice verse 28, where Paul gives a warning.
+Notice Colossians 1:28, where Paul gives a warning.
 “Whom we preach, warning every man, and teaching every man in all wisdom; that we may present every man perfect in Christ Jesus.”
 If the Laodiceans had a problem with the mystery in the first century, of course they’ll have problems with it in the last century.
 All Laodiceans have this attitude toward that book.

 Mr. Armstrong said that on Pentecost of 1985, the day picturing the marriage of Christ’s Bride to her Husband.
 It was a warning to the Bride of Jesus Christ: You’d betterget this mystery!
 It’s the same warning Paul was giving the Colossians and Laodiceans.
 The Colossians heeded it; the Laodiceans didn’t.
 The same is happening today.

 “And this I say, lest any man should beguile you with enticing words.
 For though I be absent in the flesh, yet am I with you in the spirit, joying and beholding your order, and the stedfastness of your faith in Christ” (verses 4-5).
 Order.
 Stedfastness.
 These are military words.
 Paul was writing from jail.
 He understood that we are in a war, and it’s over a mystery.
 There is no book, after the Bible, that Satan would rather destroy than Mystery of the Ages.
 As Mr. Armstrong said, it’s the second-most important book on Earth.
 It’s worth dying for.